hanlsu/Delete/readme.md

-Git is a version control system edit on branch feature1 modifF
+Git is a version control system edit on branch feature1 & master